IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 constructor: see Step 6 for this.

-#### Step 2: add unit cost model for new function
+#### Step 2: add a unit cost model for new function

-Add a new entry in unitCostBuiltinCostModel in [`PlutusCore.Evaluation.Machine.ExbudgetingDefaults`](../plutus-core/src/PlutusCore/Evaluation/Machine/ExBudgetingDefaults.hs)
+Add a new entry in `unitCostBuiltinCostModel` in [`PlutusCore.Evaluation.Machine.ExbudgetingDefaults`](../plutus-core/src/PlutusCore/Evaluation/Machine/ExBudgetingDefaults.hs)
 (this is used by the `uplc` command for counting the number of times each builtin is called during script execution, which can useful for diagnostic purposes).
 It should be clear how to do this.
 For the `cubeInteger` function we add

 ```
     , paramCubeInteger                   = unitCostOneArgument